FatoProfugus/220-cvc5-cudd/README.md

 ./gates_cvc5 test_mesh1000<br/>
 ./gates_cvc5 test_mesh10000<br/>

-*Note to get scripts to run cvc5 may need to be linked
+*Note to get scripts to run cvc5 may need to be linked.